slerman12/Help-me/2-Opposing-views.md

 > ### $``$
 > &ensp;&ensp;- **10/18/2023**

 These are just words.
 He didn't acknowledge anything I said, separately or together.
-He repeatedly only said that he disagreed with the characterization, and made no argument why.
-In comparison, I replied to every single allegation he made against me, point by point.
-And currently, as he did on [multiple](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) emails that discredited his judgement, [he's ghosting me](https://github.com/slerman12/BrokenWisdoms/blob/main/7-Ongoing.md).
+He repeatedly only wrote that he disagreed with the characterization, and made no argument as to why.
+I replied to every single allegation he made against me, point by point, and currently, as with [multiple](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) emails that discredited his judgement, [he's ghosting me](https://github.com/slerman12/BrokenWisdoms/blob/main/7-Ongoing.md).

 <p align="center">
 <a href="https://github.com/slerman12/BrokenWisdoms/assets/9126603/59c6d568-7714-44d3-a67a-830cd600933b">